okuyiga/shipment-tracker/README.md

 ## Features

-USPS Support
+### USPS Support

+USPS support is handled through web scraping using artoo.js.

-UPS Support
+### UPS Support

-Fedex Support
+### Fedex Support

+### Chrome Sync'd Tracking Number List

+The Tracking Number List will leverage chrome.storage.sync to allow the user to track their shipments from anywhere.